Ever since we started talking about healthy systems, I’ve heard comments like these again and again:

 Before starting Church Fuel and creating The Systems Course, I was a church planter.
 And before that, I was a youth pastor.
 It’s not like those two professions are known for being organized.

-Even today, I’d rather dream up plans I don’t have to execute and talk big picture strategy someone else will manage.
+Even today, I’d rather dream up plans I don’t have to execute and talk big picture strategy that someone else will manage.

 If you can relate, here are three things to consider.